A Quick Heads Up

 - Chai Latte – similar to the first drink, yet this one is only tea.
 This one is easy enough to make at home with a bag of chai (I prefer the Tazo blend personally, but I have also seen a legitimate Chai mix recipe from Manjula’s Kitchen that I really want to try).
 Speaking of chai – did you know that it actually means tea?
 I learned this from a few of my Indian friends at school (they have been introducing me to the wonders of Indian food this past year and one of them is convinced I was Indian in a previous life because I like it so much ha ha), which made me realize that every time I have ordered a Chai Tea Latte I sounded like an idiot.

 - Coffee! – now a word of caution here.
 Sure you could take hot coffee and pour it into a glass with a bunch of ice, and yes technically it will be an iced coffee … but don’t.
 You will regret it.
 IF you make iced coffee at home there are a couple of different methods, but pretty much universally it is going to involve a higher coffee ground to water ratio because the drink has to be more concentrated to stand up to the ice melt.
 My personal preference for iced coffee is the slow-to-brew cold brew or Toddy method.
-The Pioneer Woman has a recipe that makes enough to last for several weeks.
 My first experience with cold-brewed iced coffee was like a religious experience because of the creamy, slightly sweet (from the brew not from sugar), almost chocolate flavors.
 I had never had anything quite like it.
 Don’t be fooled – this is not your average Starbucks Iced Coffee.

 - Mayan Mocha Latte – I’m not sure if this is a common recipe or not, but I had it at Boomtown Coffee this weekend.
 They didn’t give me the specifics but what I gathered is that it is a typical Mocha Latte with Cayenne mixed it.
 Any variation of a mexican mocha latte (which generally has some kind of pepper for spice) comes out great regardless of your temperature preference.
 The spice just puts a tickle on the back of your throat, much like one of my favorite wines – Cabanero!